Kreline1993/YourChickenGuide/README.md

 # YourChickenGuide
 A personal project built to learn and apply ASP.NET Core MVC, Entity Framework Core, and MySQL.
-This app helps me keep track of my chickens  — their legband IDs, hatch dates, colors, breeds, notes, and pedigree (mother/father relationships).
+This app helps me keep track of my chickens  â€” their legband IDs, hatch dates, colors, breeds, notes, and pedigree (mother/father relationships).

 # What It Does